 Enrichment and Desensitization

 Some trainers allow the entire family to attend a puppy class, which gives you the chance to teach your puppy that children are not scary, and how to greet them safely and politely.
-If the class you attend does allow more than one handler per dog, take advantage of this!
+If the course you attend does allow more than one handler per dog, take advantage of this!
 The more family members involved in training, the more consistent training expectations and cues will be for your dog, which results in faster learning.